 Note that Tenancy Management staff may occasionally visit homes unannounced, and will always carry identity badges.
-(On page 3 of this edition you can read about their Tenancy Audit Visits.)
+(Earlier in this edition you have read about their Tenancy Audit Visits.)
 If you are ever unsure whether such a visitor is genuine, please phone the Council at 01223-457000 to confirm.